contentful/contentful-persistence.swift/README.md

     @NSManaged var category: NSOrderedSet?
     @NSManaged var featuredImage: Asset?

+    // Define the mapping from the fields on your Contentful.Entry to your model class.
-    // Override auto-derived mapping.
-In the below example, only the `title` property will be populated. static func mapping() -> [FieldName: String]? {
+    // In the below example, only the `title` and `author` fields and `featuredImage` link will be populated. static func fieldMapping() -> [FieldName: String] {
-        return ["title": "title"]
+        return [
+            "title": "title",
+            "featuredImage": "theFeaturedImage",
+            "author": "authors"
+        ]
     }
 }
 ```